EimanTahir027/100-AI-Agents-independent-projects/1-Personal Productivity Agents/1-Daily task prioritization agent/README.md

 # 🗂️ Daily Task Prioritization Agent

-A Python CLI agent that reads your tasks from a CSV file, scores them using a weighted priority formula, and generates a structured daily plan — saved as both `plan.json` and `plan.txt`.
+A Python GUI plus CLI agent that reads your tasks from a CSV file, scores them using a weighted priority formula, and generates a structured daily plan — saved as both `plan.json` and `plan.txt`.

 Deployed agent  link:https://100-ai-agents-independent-projects-gtexgvkzbk7adldn55f5uk.streamlit.app/